greenwyrt/plover2CAT/docs/tutorials/writing-editor.md

  ## Changing a style property

- You are able to change properties of a style, which will be applied document-wide.
+Changes to properties of a style are applied document-wide.
 For example, you can make the Question style bold.
 Go to a paragraph that uses the question style, click the bold icon, and then click the "Modify Style" button at the bottom of the Styling pane.

  ![Example of style changed](images/changedstyle.png)